 So instead, I decided to dye them and use them as a play dough prop and math manipulative in preschool.
 What a huge success!

 The dying process is so simple!
 Just grab some lollipop sticks and let them sit in some non-toxic liquid water color paint (affiliate).
-It takes just very very smallest amount of paint.
+It takes just the very smallest amount of paint.
 Not even enough to cover the bottom of a container.
 Roll the sticks to cover completely.
 The liquid watercolor will quickly absorb into the lollipop sticks.
 I let them sit for a minute or two, then rolled them again and let them sit for another minute or so.

 Aren’t they beautiful?
 I love the different colors and I promise my preschoolers were enamored by them.
 It didn’t take long for them to be the number one sought after manipulative.